jmcantrell/arch-bootstrap/README.md

 ### Packages

-- `BOOTSTRAP_PACKAGES`: If set to a non-empty value, also install these packages (multiple values should be separated with a space)
+- `BOOTSTRAP_PACKAGES`: Extra packages to install (multiple values should be separated with a space)
 - `BOOTSTRAP_MIRROR_SORT`: The sort criteria used for mirror selection (default: `age`, choices: `age`, `rate`, `score`, or `delay`)
 - `BOOTSTRAP_MIRROR_LATEST`: Only consider the n most recently synchronized mirrors (default: `5`)
 - `BOOTSTRAP_MIRROR_COUNTRY`: The country used for mirror selection (default: `US`, choices: see `reflector --list-countries`)